Changissnz/selfinterest/README.md

 multiple space is what the idea of the Great Lie relates to.
 From this perspective, each space has its own characteristics of form and function.
 The spaces are connected in some way to one another for there to be a "whole" of one, and there must be elements of deception, misunderstanding and misrepresentation, found within the spaces that depend on other spaces.
-So the whole is not purely rid of deception and thus, must be the embodiment of disgrace, from the moralistic perspective, that heightens the likelihood of unnecessary destruction, since nothing can operate on falsehoods of what exists and what functions for long without sufficient existence and functioning in and of itself.
-Justification of the need for deception takes place around the time of the execution of the deception schematic, and the recognition from the deceiver of their deception as being disgraceful pivots their psyche for efforts towards self-defeating ends.
-And this is a truism on the fixation that produces these accumulative effects for ends that may be difficult as destination, in the advent of having to revisit the entirety of the permutatorial concentrates in falsities, with evidence missing and inflictions consequential.
+So the whole is not purely rid of deception and thus must be the embodiment of disgrace, from the moralistic perspective, that heightens the likelihood of unnecessary destruction, since nothing can operate on falsehoods of what exists and what functions for long without sufficient existence and functioning in and of itself.
+Justification of the need for deception takes place around the time of the execution of the deception schematic, and the recognition from the deceiver of their deception as disgraceful pivots their psyche for efforts towards self-defeating ends.
+And this is a truism on the fixation that produces these accumulative effects for ends that may be difficult as destination, in the advent of having to revisit the entirety of the falsities in permutatorial concentrates, with evidence missing and inflictions consequential.